 - (A) Workday.
 A normal workday is defined as a twenty-four (24) hour period commencing with the start of employee's scheduled shift day. - (B) Work Shift.
 A normal workday for employees may consist of eight (8) hours per day on the basis of a five (5) day workweek (5-8 plan), or ten (10) hours per day on the basis of a four (4) day workweek (4-10 plan), or on the basis of a twelve (12) hour shift as determined by the County, but subject to negotiations for the purpose of additional time compensation. (extend MOU for payout on 12 hour shifts), provided however, that employees working a 12 hour shift may take the excess FSLA hours as compensatory time in lieu of pay (hours shall be hour for hour). - (C) Workweek.
-A normal workweek shall consist of forty (40) hours of work on consecutive days, followed by forty-eight (48) (5-8 plan) or seventy-two (72) (4-10 plan) consecutive hours off, during a seven (7) day calendar period, except as provided in (E) below. - (D) Daylight/Standard Time Changes.
+A normal workweek shall consist of forty (40) hours of work on consecutive days, followed by forty-eight (48) consecutive hours off-duty (5-8 plan) or seventy-two (72) consecutive hours off-duty (4-10 plan) consecutive hours off, during a seven (7) day calendar period, except as provided in (E) below.

+For employees working a twelve (12) hour shift the workweek shall be defined as a block of six (6) consecutive days consisting of three (3) twelve (12) hour shifts of work on consecutive days, followed by seventy-two (72) hours off.

+- (D) Daylight/Standard Time Changes.
 The following shall occur when the switch occurs to/from daylight savings time: employees who are on duty when standard time is replaced by daylight savings time shall work and be paid for one (1) hour less than their normal shift.
 Employees who are on duty when daylight savings time is replaced by standard time shall work and be paid for one (1) hour more than their normal shift.
-Such employees shall be paid at their regular rates and shall, however, receive all benefits provided for in Article 29 Insurance, as if they had worked a full shift. - (E) After the Fifth (5th) Day.
+Such employees shall be paid at their regular rates and shall, however, receive all benefits provided for in Article 28 Insurance, as if they had worked a full shift. - (E) After the Fifth (5th) Day.
 An employee shall be compensated at one and one-half (1-1/2) times his/her regular hourly rate for the sixth (6th) and seventh (7th) consecutive days worked and for each succeeding consecutive day worked, regardless of the employee's workweek, except that the County may split an employee's days off within the first week of regular shift rotation to allow the staggering of the implementation of a new schedule.
 An employee working a voluntary overtime assignment on his or her day off will not be considered to have worked a consecutive day for the purposes of this section.